-Figure 4.
-Surface (mixed) layer (a) depth (m, black dots, stratified surface layers are indicated with purple crosses); (b) Absolute Salinity (g kg $^{-1}$, black line), Conservative Temperature Θ (°C, red line) and freezing point temperature (°C, blue line); (c) colored dissolved organic matter (CDOM, ppb, black line) and river water fraction (%, green dots); and (d) mixed layer (gray), halocline (teal) and thermocline (red) extent, and position of the -1 °C isotherm (black dots) along the drift.
-In (a), triangles indicate the start and end of the legs, dots and vertical dotted lines the geographical markers, and the orange line the uncrewed period of the drift as in Fig. 1b.
+(a) Surface mixed layer depth (m, black dots, stratified surface layers are indicated with purple crosses), (b) surface absolute salinity (g kg $^{-1}$, black line), conservative temperature Θ (°C, red line) and freezing point temperature (°C, blue line), (c) colored dissolved organic matter (CDOM, ppb, black line) and river water fraction (%, green dots) and (d) mixed layer (gray), halocline (teal) and thermocline (red) extent and position of the -1 °C isotherm (black dots) along the drift.
+In (a), triangles indicate the start and end of the legs, dots, vertical dotted lines and annotations the geographical markers including Amundsen Basin (AB), Gakkel Ridge (GR), Nansen Basin (B), Yermak Plateau (Pl) and Fram Strait (FS).
+The orange line indicates the uncrewed period of the drift as in Figure 1b.

-(Laukert et al., in prep).
+reflecting variable contributions from the Yenisei, Ob and Lena rivers (G Laukert, unpublished).
 Sea ice meltwater from the preceding melt season may also contribute to a fresher surface layer in this region (compared to the water below) and dilute the river-borne compounds.
 This could explain the rather low dissolved organic carbon (DOC) concentrations at the very start of the drift (Kong, 2022).
-At the beginning of December, a decrease in salinity and an increase in both CDOM and river water fraction (derived from δ^{18} O, see section 2, Appendix) to over 13 % indicate that the floe enters the river water-rich part of the Transpolar Drift.
-Somewhat surprisingly, the position of the maximum river water fraction does not coincide with the highest concentrations of CDOM, which appear only when surface salinity increases again, and the surface layer starts to deepen in March (Fig.4a,b,c).
-This could be related to different freshwater sources and their respective advective pathways, as the distribution of neodymium isotopes indicates alternating freshwater domains in this region either reflecting increased contributions from the Yenisei and Ob rivers or the Lena River (Laukert et al., in prep).
+At the beginning of December, a decrease in salinity and an increase in both CDOM and river water fraction (derived from δ^{18} O, see Section 2, supplemental material Text S1) to over 13 % indicate that the floe enters the river water-rich part of the Transpolar Drift.
+Somewhat surprisingly, the position of the maximum river water fraction does not coincide with the highest concentrations of CDOM, which appear only when surface salinity increases again and the surface layer starts to deepen in March (Figure 4a,b,c).
+This could be related to different freshwater sources and their respective advective pathways, as the distribution of neodymium isotopes indicates alternating freshwater domains in this region either reflecting increased contributions from the Yenisei and Ob rivers or the Lena River (G Laukert, unpublished).
 A similar but spatially shifted distribution has already been described based on summer data from 2015, suggesting a strong spatio-temporal variability of the surface waters in the Eurasian Arctic Ocean (Paffrath et al., 2021).